ceramicnetwork/docs/docs/clients/javascript/core.md

 # JS Core Client
-The JS Core Client allows you to run the full Ceramic protocol (API and node) directly in any JavaScript environment, such as in your tests, directly in-browser, or node.js.
+The JS Core Client allows you to run the full Ceramic protocol (API and node) directly in any JavaScript environment, such as in your tests, in fully client-side browser applications, or in node.js.
 Carefully read the [considerations](#considerations) below to decide if the JS Core Client is right for your project.
 Most applications instead use the [JS HTTP Client](./http.md).

-Ceramic core can be used directly through the JavaScript *CeramicApi*.

 [:octicons-download-16: Installation](#installation) | [:octicons-file-code-16: Full API reference](https://developers.ceramic.network/reference/typescript/classes/_ceramicnetwork_core.ceramic.html){:target="_blank"}